jessepav/lacygoill-wiki-backup/vim/command.md

     command -count  Test  echo <count>
     :-1 Test
-    101˜
+    365

     command -range  Test  echo <count>
     :-1 Test
-    105˜
+    369

 #### As a suffix?

-If raises `E488`:
+If gives `E488`:

     command -range Test echo <count>
     :Test -123
-    E488: Trailing characters˜
+    E488: Trailing characters

     command -count Test echo <count>
     :Test -123
-    E488: Trailing characters˜
+    E488: Trailing characters

 ###
-### How to pass a DEFAULT negative count to a command?
+### How to pass a *default* negative count to a command?

 Use `-range=-N`:

     command -range=-123 Test echo <count>
     :Test
-    -123˜
+    -123

+---

-Note that `-count` can't pass a default negative count.
+`-count` can't pass a default negative count:

+    command -count=-123 Test echo <count>
+    :Test
+    0

 ###
 ### How to detect whether the user has provided a count when they executed their command?